CCP Program > Course Description

 Credit Specialist - CRSP

-A Credit Specialist (CRSP) certificate is presented to students upon successful completion of the first five courses in the CCP program: Financial Accounting (FA1), Economics (EM1), Law (CL1), Credit Management 1 (CR1) and Finance (FN1).
+A Credit Specialist (CRSP) certificate is presented to students upon successful completion of the first five courses in the CCP program: Financial Accounting Fundamentals (FA1), Micro & Macro Economics (EM1), Canadian Credit Law (CL1), Credit Management (CR1) and Corporate Finance Fundamentals (FN1).
 Three years of practical experience in a credit position and CIC membership are required.

 The entire program is designed for independent study.
 The use of web-based technologies provides students with a wide range of support opportunities, including access to an on-line course tutor and study group.
 Students enrolled in the Credit Management courses can participate in an online discussion area and a student network group.
 The program is administered through four sessions per academic year.
 It is suggested that students enroll in at least 3 of these sessions.
 Successful completion of the CCP Program requires commitment, self-discipline, organization and planning.